hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Multiview images

 Another way we can use images to represent 3D data is to work with a set of regular images from different viewpoints of the same object or scene.
-With a multi-view representation, we don't have any geometric data as we have in RGB-D, but we might be able to infer it.
+With a multi-view representation, we don't have any geometric data as we have in RGB-D, but with a sufficient amount of images we might be able to infer it.
+Multiples points of views

 ### Voxels